-I get bombarded with PR emails every day; I see a lot of travel websites and get offers to try a lot of products.
+I get bombarded with PR emails every day from a lot of travel websites, and I get offers to try a lot of products.
 I get to see the good, the bad, and the ones with potential.
 People always ask me which companies I work with and which ones are the best.
 I wrote about my favorite travel companies early last year, but I thought I’d expand the list and name my favorite travel companies of 2010.

 World Nomads – If I need travel insurance I use World Nomads.
-I like their coverage and their price.
-There are a lot of companies that sell travel insurance as it’s big business but I wouldn’t use anyone else.
+I like their coverage and price.
+There are a lot of companies that sell travel insurance — it’s big business — but I wouldn’t use anyone else.
 When problems arise, World Nomads has a great reputation for getting involved and getting travelers the help that they need.
-They have excellent customer service and they are very supportive of the blogging community, which makes me like them even more.
+They have excellent customer service, and they are very supportive of the blogging community, which makes me like them even more.

-Lonely Planet – I love their guidebooks as they appeal to my travel style.
+Lonely Planet – I love their guidebooks, as they appeal to my travel style.
 I like how they are all over Twitter and other forms of social media.
-Mostly, I find their guidebooks better laid out than other travel guides.
-Travel guides come down to personal preference and LP is mine.
-(Guidebooks shouldn’t be used as the only thing you use when you travel.
-There are a lot of good other alternatives that you should also use.)
+Mostly, I find their guidebooks better laid out than most travel guides.
+Travel guides come down to personal preference, and LP is mine (other than my own!).
+(Guidebooks shouldn’t be the only thing you use when you travel.
+There are a lot of good alternatives that you should also use.)

 Best Buy – As a digital nomad, I use a lot of electronics.
 Cameras, video cameras, iPhone, converters, etc. They need to be bought somewhere.
 If I’m not buying them cheap in Asia, I’m buying them from Best Buy.
 They have a great selection and deals.

 Couchsurfing – A great site for finding free accommodation when you travel.
-The site connects travelers with locals offering free accommodation.
-It’s been around for ages and it’s still one of the best sites out there, although it could use a bit of a redesign!
-I’ve used it many times and I hosted my first people this summer in New York.
+The site connects travelers with locals offering free lodging.
+It’s been around for ages and it’s still one of the best sites out there!
+I’ve used it many times and I hosted my first guests this summer in New York.

 STA Travel – I don’t use STA as much as I used to.
 I’m not a student or younger than 26.
-However, when I was either of them, I used STA a lot.
-They have great deals for students and young adults.
-I especially like their blue airline tickets because they are cheaper than regular airline tickets.
-I always managed to save money going through them and I recommend them for young travelers.
+However, when I was, I used STA a lot.
+It has great deals for students and young adults.
+I especially like its blue airline tickets, because they are cheaper than regular airline tickets.
+I always managed to save money going through STA, and I recommend it for young travelers.

-Priceline/Hotwire – For the few times a year I actually do get a hotel room, I use either Priceline or Hotwire to find cheap hotel rooms.
+Priceline/Hotwire – For the few times a year I actually do get a hotel room, I use either Priceline or Hotwire to find deals.
 They usually offer great rates, especially if you name your own price.
-I’ve gotten 4 star hotels for 100 USD per night in New York City.
+I’ve gotten 4-star hotels for $100 USD per night in New York City.
 That is a good deal!
-I’ve had better luck with deals on Hotwire than Priceline but it’s good to check both.
+I’ve had better luck with deals on Hotwire than Priceline, but it’s good to check both.

-Note: If you want to help support this site and keep it going, using the companies above through the links above when you book your trip, does just that!
+Note: If you want to help support this site and keep it going, using the links above when you book your trip does just that!
 Please consider it!